LeszekBlazewski/OnlineGameScript/OnlineGameScript/README2_HOW_2_USE_THE_SCRIPT_GUIDE.txt

     3. From the drop down menu chose: Inspect Element.

-    4. Once the console is opened you will see a bunch of code - don't worry tho keep it cool.
+    4. Once the console is opened you will see a bunch of code - don't worry tho, keep it cool.

-    5. After right clicking your mouse on the village don't touch it just look at the code and check this line: <a id="map" href="/game.php?village=67762&screen=info_village&id=63886&"
+    5. After right clicking your mouse on the village don't move the mouse cursor.
+Just look at the code and check this line: <a id="map" href="/game.php?village=67762&screen=info_village&id=63886&"

     6. As you can see the id which we are looking for is right at the end of the link !